AbsaOSS/atum-service/agent/README.md

 # Atum Agent

-`Atum Agent` module has two main features
+`Atum Agent` module has two main parts:
-`AtumAgent`: Retrieves the configurations and reports the measures.
+* `AtumAgent`: Retrieves the configurations and reports the measures.
-`AtumContext`:  Provides a library for calculating control measures over a `Spark` `Dataframe`.
+* `AtumContext`:  Provides a library for calculating control measures over a `Spark` `Dataframe`.

 ## Usage

-Create multiple `AtumContext` with different control measures the be applied
+Create multiple `AtumContext` with different control measures to be applied

 ### Option 1
 ```scala